0xgleb/afyfier-3000/README.md

 # Examples

 - Fraud prevention agencies - we will let fraud prevention agencies know if you give us false or fraudulent information.
+- This will involve checking the following information about you ->
+  This will include checking the following information about you